 This paper contributes to the literature in international economics and economic development in several ways.
-First, to the best of our knowledge, it is the first study that uses a natural experiment as a source of identification to causally estimate the effect of migration flows on country-wide and sector-specific real economic outcomes like export performance, and more broadly, productivity shifts.
-Our findings suggest that migrants play a role in the development of nations by serving as agents diffusing knowledge and technologies across countries.5 Second, we contribute to the economic growth and development literature by linking the role of migrants in the process of structural transformation, which is evidenced to correlate with economic stability and growth (e.g., Imbs and Wacziarg, 2003; Hausmann et al., 2006; Hidalgo et al., 2007; Koren and Tenreyro, 2007; Krishna and Levchenko, 2009; Cadot et al., 2011).
+First, to the best of our knowledge, it is the first study that uses a natural experiment as a source of identification to causally estimate the effect of migration flows on country-wide and sector-specific real economic outcomes such as export performance and, more broadly, productivity shifts.
+Our findings suggest that migrants play a role in the development of nations by diffusing knowledge and technologies across countries.5 Second, we contribute to the economic growth and development literature by exploring the role of migrants in the process of structural transformation, which is evidenced to correlate with economic stability and growth (e.g., Imbs and Wacziarg, 2003; Hausmann et al., 2006; Hidalgo et al., 2007; Koren and Tenreyro, 2007; Krishna and Levchenko, 2009; Cadot et al., 2011).
+To the best of our knowledge, we are first to do so in the context of forced migration (for more on this literature, see Becker and Ferrara, 2019).
+In that sense, our paper documents a historical episode where refugees played an important role in the post-conflict economic reconstruction of their home country upon returning.

 The rest of the paper is divided as follows.
-Section 2 provides a historical summary of the Yugoslavian refugee crisis.
+Section 2 provides a description of the historical context of the Yugoslavian refugee crisis.
 Section 3 details the data sources.
 Section 4 explains the setting and the empirical strategy.
-Section 5 present the main results and performs a series of robustness tests.
+Section 5 presents the main results and performs a series of robustness tests.
 Section 6 explores differential results based on types of migrant workers' characteristics and their occupations.
 Section 7 concludes.6

 5An extreme case of human-driven technological knowledge diffusion is the case of industrial espionage.
 For example, Glitz and Meyersson (2017) show that industrial espionage was a channel for knowledge diffusion between West and East Germany (the GDR) during the Cold War.
 The sectoral information provided by informants working across West German industries, helped East Germany increase its sectoral productivity and narrow West-to-East TFP gaps.
-They further show that the effects were particularly strong if the information originated from sectors that were closest to the West German technological frontier.
+They further show that the effects were particularly strong if the information originated from the most advanced sectors.

-$^{^6\}mathrm{The}$ paper is accompanied by an Online Appendix, which is referred to throughout the text.
+$^{^{6}\}mathrm{The}$ paper is accompanied by an Online Appendix, which is referred to throughout the text.